MustafaAtef/EducationCenterWebAPI/README.md

 ## Overview

 The Education Center API is a backend service designed to manage various aspects of an education center.
 It provides endpoints for managing students, teachers, classes, subjects, attendance, grades, expenses, and user authentication.
-The API is built using .NET 8.0 and follows a modular architecture with services, controllers, and database entities.
+Built following Clean Architecture principles, it ensures scalability, maintainability, and testability.

 ## Features